 Open houses for the agent

 Additionally, open houses are often held by eager agents.
-It’s not uncommon for an agent to use an open house as a way to generate new leads and business in addition to trying to sell the home.
+It’s not uncommon for an agent to use them as a way to generate new leads and business in addition to trying to sell the home.
 Just think about how many neighbors will be coming through the home to see what it actually looks like and to find out how much it is selling for.
 These are all prospective clients for the agent, in addition to any prospective buyers not working with agents.

 How does an open house work?

 It’s really very simple.
 This is when the seller or seller’s agent allows potential buyers to enter and walk through the property at their leisure or guided by a realtor in order to check out a property without arranging for a specific showing.
-The goal of an open house is to secure interest from buyers for the house but also to attract interest from other potential customers for the future.
+The goal is to secure interest from buyers for the house but also to attract interest from other potential customers for the future.

 Schedule and market a time

 When you have an open house, the seller and the seller’s agent should schedule and market a time.
-Many people pick a weekend day or two for a few hours in the late morning to early afternoon, because that’s the time that most people are free to visit an open house and aren’t working.
+Many people pick a weekend day or two for a few hours in the late morning to early afternoon, because that’s the time that most people are free to visit and aren’t working.

 It’s also a chance to really show off the neighborhood in its most positive light with people relaxing, enjoying the outdoors, doing yard work, gardening etc., instead of just coming home from work and shutting the door.
-And since you’re sure to get more people on a weekend open house, this could have the added benefit of increasing buyer competition for the house, since a prospective buyer may see other potential buyers coming through the house during the same period of time.
+And since you’re sure to get more people on a weekend, this could have the added benefit of increasing buyer competition for the house, since a prospective buyer may see other potential buyers coming through the house during the same period of time.

 Host the open house

-During the open house, the seller or seller’s agent should have materials available about the house and a sign-up sheet for more information.
+The seller or seller’s agent should have materials available about the house and a sign-up sheet for more information.
 The seller’s agent should also be putting banners and signs around the neighborhood to attract customers.
 The seller should make sure to keep the house clean and immaculate during this time in order to attract and please potential buyers.
 The seller should also make sure any pets or kids are not around.
 Many agents also provide snacks and drinks for prospective buyers.

 Follow up on the open house